DariusB12/ubb_master_CNIHPC/semester1/databases_in_cloud/courses/README.md

 ## Sharding
 SImilar to partitioning but the data is distributed across multiple nodes (Tabela o vedem una dar datele din ea sunt imprastiate pe noduri)
 Pentru RDB nu prea functioneaza dar MySQL are un tool ce permite si PostgreSQL a preluat ideea.
 Pe AWS avem DSQL (Distributed SQL)
+## Course4 21.10.2025
+Question - for seminar1 homework, one table with both realtime rows and history rows or we need to have separate tables for realworld and history rows?
+If yes, how do we know when to move a row from realworld to history (based on transaction\_time or on valid\_time?) ?